 After identification of symptoms or a diagnosis, intervention is KEY.

 There are many falsely advertised “cures” to Autism and it is vital to discuss any and all treatment options with your family doctor.
-Currently, there is NO cure for Autism.
-Typically, people diagnosed with ASD enroll in speech-language therapy and occupational therapy.
-ABA therapy may also be recommended for children with extreme behavioral issues.
-Speech-language and occupational therapies address issues from social skills (interacting with others), receptive language skills (understanding others), expressive language skills ( communicating wants and needs, verbally or non-verbally using a communication device), narrative language, self-care needs (grooming, brushing teeth, feeding skills), sensory processing skills (responding to sensory experiences such as through touch, taste, sound, and movement), executive functioning skills, and behavior.
+There is NO cure for Autism and many would argue that there is not need for a cure.
+Typically, Autistic children enroll in speech-language therapy and occupational therapy.
+ABA therapy is another therapy that is often recommended in large quantities; however, ABA is a compliance based training and only teaches children compliance and masking skills, which has been linked to C-PTSD.
+Speech-language and occupational therapies address weaknesses from social skills (interacting with others) without masking, receptive language skills (understanding others), expressive language skills ( communicating wants and needs, verbally or non-verbally using a communication device), narrative language, self-care needs (grooming, brushing teeth, feeding skills), sensory processing skills (responding to sensory experiences such as through touch, taste, sound, and movement), executive functioning skills, and behavior.
 If you have concerns about Autism it is important to share those concerns with your family doctor, speech-language pathologist, occupational therapist, or neurologist.